Shimao: Walled city

+Arts

+Various jade assemblages were found at Shimao, reflecting exchanges with areas south of the Ordos.
+Stone sculptures on the contrary tend to support a connection with the artistic traditions of the Altai to the north, as such artistic forms with similar styles were highly developped in northern cultures such as Okunev culture (c.
+2400-1750 BCE) of the Tuva, Minusinsk, and Altai regions.

+In general, the stone figures of Shimao can be considered as the result of connections with the Eurasian steppes, as are some technologies such as bronze making and livestock.
+The sculpted human faces of Shimao are highly similar to those of northern cultures, such as the Okunev culture, the Karakol culture or the Chemurchek culture.

+Alternatively, the Shimao statues bear resemblance to the Shijiahe culture's statues, while their daily items are similar to the Qijia culture's.
+This indicate the existence of a cultural community in the western inland during the Neolithic period, which was different from the Steppe culture.

+Techniques

 Developments such as bronze working, wheat, barley, sheep, goats and cattle seem to appear here earlier than elsewhere in China, showing that its inhabitants were communicating with Eurasian Steppe peoples across extensive trade networks.
-Additionally, materials likely from Southern China, such as alligator skin drums, have been found, indicating a north-south commerce across what is now modern China.
+Additionally, materials likely from Southern China, such as alligator skin drums, have been found, indicating a north–south commerce across what is now modern China.
 Thin curved bones discovered at Shimao are believed to be the earliest known evidence of the jaw harp, an instrument that has spread to over 100 different ethnic groups, suggesting possible Chinese origins.

+The techniques employed by the people at Shimao were multi-faceted: besides large-scale stone fortification, numerous tools and utensils have been found, such as bronze knives, arrowheads, and ornaments similar to those of the northern steppes, as well as jade and Longshan-type pottery which tend to be connected to the Chinese Neolithic in the Central Plains.

+Some of the artifacts and designs known from the Bronze Age civilisation of the Central Plains are though to have been originally created in the northern regions, such as the zhang jade sceptre, a Chinese symbol of political and religious power, which seems to have been created first at Shimao, before spreading to the rest of China, and as far south as Vietnam.

 The prevailing hypothesis concerning the abandonment of Shimao is tied to a rapid shift to a cooler, drier climate on the Loess Plateau, from 2000 to 1700 BC.
 This environmental change likely led populations to shift to the Central Plain, leaving the site to be forgotten until the 21st century.